-An inflamed Meckel's diverticulum causing small bowel obstruction was found at laparotomy

-(Figure 2).
-The diverticulum was adherent to the fundus of the pregnant uterus.
+An inflamed Meckel's diverticulum causing small bowel obstruction was found at laparotomy (Figure 2).
+The diverticulum was adherent to the fundus of the gravid uterus.
 The small bowel was mobilised, and the Meckel's diverticulum was resected with a 60 mm transverse Linear Cutter stapler.
-The staple line was over sewn with 3-0 Polydioxanone suture.
+The staple line was over sewn with 3-0 following surgery the patient experienced a spontaneous miscarriage.
+No additional cause for this was identified.